Dear TV Execs, We’ve Created The Ultimate Reality TV Show. You’re Welcome.

 In the words of queen Abbie Chatfield: It’s a lot.

-I woke up in a cold sweat the other night screaming, “BUT WHO IS THE LION ON THE MASKED SINGER?”
+I woke up in a cold sweat the other night screaming, “BUT WILL SNIFFING A MAN’S SHIRT REALLY LEAD ME TO LOVE TRISH… REALLY?!”
 Sometimes I mourn the time I lost to the Honey Badger.
 One day I was home, sick in bed, and rewatched (for the 7th time) Matty J tell Laura Byrne he loved her.
 There were tears from all three of us.

 I no longer know what a normal life outside of reality TV looks like.
 If I’m not sitting down live-tweeting at least 2-3 times a week, I fall into a mild panic.